edgio-docs/edgio-docs/guides/applications/v7/rest_api/authentication.md

 ### Administering API Clients {/*administering-api-clients*/}

-You can create, modify, and delete API clients from your private space or an organization.
+The [Admin role](/applications/basics/collaboration#managing-team-members) is required to view, create, modify, and delete API clients.

 **To create an API client**